nwidger/nintengo/README.md

 Audio has not been implemented yet.

-Battery backed saves is not implemented yet.
+Battery backed saves is implemented.

 ### Mappers